-He is also on the boards of the Bristol Chamber of Commerce and United Way of Bristol.
-He is a member of the Rotary Club of Bristol Virginia/Tennessee.
+He is also on the board of the Bristol Chamber of Commerce and a member of the Rotary Club of Bristol Virginia/Tennessee.
 He is a trustee and former board of visitors chair at Trinity School for Ministry, an Anglican and Episcopal seminary in the Pittsburgh area.
 He is also a trustee of Darlington School in Rome, Georgia.

 President Whitaker began his higher education career after 25 years as an active-duty Navy officer and judge advocate.
 A designated international law specialist, he had postings at sea and ashore, with tours on both U.S. coasts and overseas in Scotland, London, and Japan.
 His assignments included serving as director of Navy general civil litigation, as executive officer of the Navy’s largest court-martial prosecution command, and as commanding officer of the Navy’s southeast legal services office.
 His decorations include two Legions of Merit and four Meritorious Service Medals, in addition to numerous other unit and personal awards.
 He retired from the Navy as a captain in 2007.

 President Whitaker and his wife Maria reside in Bristol and enjoy opening their home to members of the King community and friends of the university.
-They have three grown children and two grandchildren.
+They have three grown children and three grandchildren.

 - B.A., Berry College